Open-EO/openeo-python-client/docs/processes.rst

 A bit of terminology
 ====================

-A **pre-defined process** is a process provided out of the box by a given *backend*.
+A **pre-defined process** is a process provided out of the box by a given *back-end*.
 These are often the `centrally defined openEO processes <https://openeo.org/documentation/1.0/processes.html>`_, such as common mathematical (``sum``, ``divide``, ``sqrt``, ...), statistical (``mean``, ``max``, ...) and image processing (``mask``, ``apply_kernel``, ...) operations.
-Backends are expected to support most of these standard ones, but are free to pre-define additional ones too.
+Back-ends are expected to support most of these standard ones, but are free to pre-define additional ones too.

-Processes can be combined into a larger pipeline, parameterized and stored on the backend as a so called **user-defined process**.
+Processes can be combined into a larger pipeline, parameterized and stored on the back-end as a so called **user-defined process**.
 This allows you to build a library of reusable building blocks that can be be inserted easily in multiple other places.
 See :ref:`user-defined-processes` for more information.